 Make sure you are a product that is finite.
 For instance, a subscription to a pet food company would make much more sense than a television company.
 Know your product and use that to your advantage.

 Be wary of complacency as well.
 Just because you have a consumer paying you monthly doesn’t mean you shouldn’t work just as hard for them as you would a new customer.
 Loyalties can fade if there is something better out there, so stay on top of your game.
-A re-up for your subscription is even better than the one-time sale, so keep them coming back.
+A re-up for your subscription is even better than a one-time sale, so keep them coming back.